 Automated trading from eOption follows a unique new system.
 First, you subscribe to one of about 60 trading newsletter choices — keep in mind that eOption doesn’t track the performance of any given newsletter and performs no review of the newsletter’s quality.

 After authorizing auto-trading and imputing a certain percentage of your portfolio that you want to automate, eOption’s trading platform automatically inputs and executes trade alerts offered by your newsletter of choice.
-Commission rates for auto trades are comparable to standard trades placed through the eOption platform at $5 per trade and $0.15 per options contract.
+Commission rates for auto trades are comparable to standard trades placed through the eOption platform at a commission rate of $2.00 for equities and $3.99 + $.10/contract for options, per execution, applies to orders entered and filled by eOption’s Auto Trade Desk.

 Is this a good way to trade?
 That depends on your trading philosophy.
 If you religiously follow the advice set forth for you from a trading newsletter, automated trading from eOption can allow you to get in on the action without missing a beat.